osboz/ConveyorBeltCapacityCheck/readme.md

 # Conveyor belt capacity check

-> Answers wheter or not the luggage is over or under the conveyor belts capacity
+### > Answers the questio : is the luggage over or under the conveyor belts capacity

 ---